 Background

 U Štupartů is a building in Staré město with a history dating back to the 14th century.
-The house is named after Peter Stupart von Löwenthal who bought it 20 Oktober 1664.
+The house is named after Peter Stupart von Löwenthal who bought it 20 October 1664.
 His grandson sold it out of the family on 10 September 1732.
 In 1910 the house had two street addresses in Štupartská 14 og Jakubská 2 and had many tenants.
 Amongst them the pub named after the house, run by Rudolf Holeček.
 It's address was Štupartská 14.

 The original building (surely this was the one mentioned in the novel) was demolished in the autumn of 1911 after much opposition.
 Klub za starou Prahou and others wanted to preserve it due to its historical and architectural value but they were overruled by the city council.
 Already in December that year the new building was under construction, was ready the next year and still occupies the premises.
 The builder was Josef Sochor from Prague VII.